-Skunks feed on small mammals, eggs, fruit, berries, insects, food scraps in trash, dog feces, farm poultry and eggs.
+Skunks feed on small mammals, eggs, fruit, berries, insects, food scraps in the trash, dog feces, farm poultry, and eggs.

 One male may breed with several females during February and March.
 After mating, female skunks move to a maternal den using grass for bedding.
 Generally, four to seven young are born about nine weeks after mating in May or June.
 The young are blind and deaf at birth with short, fine fur.
 The young are nursed in the den for about six weeks before joining their mother on trips outside the den.
 By this time, they are miniature replicas of adults.
 The young are weaned by about two months of age.

-When feeling threatened, a skunk will spray people or pets with an oily liquid containing sulfur compounds which is produced by two glands at the base of the tail.
+When feeling threatened, a skunk will spray people or pets with an oily liquid containing sulfur compounds that are produced by two glands at the base of the tail.
 Skunks are capable of spraying accurately up to 20 feet.
 The spray can be painful and blind pets and people temporarily.

 Skunks will often dig along the edges of structures and take up residency beneath foundations, porches, decks, and sheds.

 Skunks are known to tear up lawns and landscaping as they dig for insect larvae.

 Unfenced gardens are commonly raided by skunks for fruits and vegetables.

 Skunks will feed on both adult and larval bees.

 Like many pests, the most effective way to make your property less attractive to skunks is to reduce access to the food, water, and shelter that the animals need.
 Minimize sources of these close to your property by:

 - Removing brush piles, weed patches, stone piles, and other debris.